-Currently, there are 14 pilots and 2 deputy pilots in the St. Johns Bar Pilot Association.
-The actual number of pilots is determined by the Board of Pilot Commissioners based on the supply and demand for piloting services and the public interest.
+Currently, there are 14 full pilots and 1 deputy pilot in the St. Johns Bar Pilot Association.
+The actual number of pilots is determined by the Board of Pilot Commissioners based on the supply and demand for piloting services and the public interest in supporting this number.

 How do you become a Bar Pilot?